↓

 Fosse Electric Sitar

-Sitar Factory Posted on Tuesday, 29 December 2009 by AnandaThursday, 20 January 2022
+SiTAR FAcToRY Posted on Tuesday, 29 December 2009 by AnandaThursday, 20 January 2022

 Here is an introduction to the Fosse Electric Sitar.
 This instrument replicates the sound of the classic indian sitar.
 It is a new solid body electric instrument made out of carbon fibre by Gregg Fosse.